How to Eat a Plant-Based Diet When You Hate to CookWritten by MamaSezz Team

 Best for short term weekly meal planning.

-This method also gives you room for creativity.
+Also, this method also gives you room for creativity.
 Here's how it works:

 - Pick base ingredients.
 At the beginning of the week choose a versatile base ingredient like brown rice.
 Instead of making 1 cup, make 5 and incorporate it into dishes throughout the week.
 Stuff it in peppers, use it to soak up curry or stir-fry sauce, mix it with raisins, cinnamon, and almond milk for breakfast, or use it in a burrito bowl.